wingerse/quartz-rs/README.md

 # Custom Minecraft 1.8 server

-To run, install rust, install rust nightly:

-    rustup toolchain install nightly

-Then run
-To run, install rust, switch to nightly, and then do:
+To run, install rust then run:

-    cargo +nightly --release
+    cargo run --release

 Connect with `localhost:25565`